-Enable this option to make this route static.
-Such route will be restored automatically by Kerio Control (see above).
-A brief description providing various information (why the route was created, etc.) about the route can be attached.
+Enable this option to make this route static which means that Kerio Control will refresh it automatically (see above).
+Add a brief Description providing various information (why the route was created, etc.) about the route can be attached.

 If this option is not enabled, the route will be valid only until the operating system is restarted or until removed manually in the Kerio Control Administration interface or using the route command.